We all know that frugality is about saving money. Sometimes it’s also about simplicity.

 - 2T salt, or to taste

-Put the pork shoulder into a crock pot whole- don’t cut it up.
-Set on low for 10 hours or high for 6 hours until falling off the bone.
+Put the pork shoulder into a dutch oven and bake for 4 hours at 275 degrees.
+You can also put into a crock pot set on low for 10 hours or high for 6 hours until falling off the bone.
 Remove the bones and separate the meat from the liquid.
 Shred the meat with two forks.
 Skim the fat off the juices and set the remaining liquid aside.
 Add the liquid smoke and 1/2 the salt to the meat and start adding the reserved liquid back in while stirring the meat.
 Keep adding liquid until the meat won’t absorb any more.
 If you get all the liquid back in, add some water.
 Add more salt and liquid smoke to taste.
 The final dish will be salty, but you’re going to eat this with rice.

 This dish is a perfect example of the use of Hawaii’s main seasoning- salt.
 You could use Hawaiian pink or black sea salt, but I usually just use kosher salt.
 The liquid smoke replaces the smokiness normally provided by the smoldering wood and ti leaves in the imu.
 I’ve used hickory liquid smoke in a pinch but the flavor isn’t nearly as good as with the mesquite.